jessetane/tap-esm/readme.md

-# tap6
+# tap-esm
-TAP for es6
+TAP for es modules

 ## Why
 So you can write tests that will work in node and the browser without a build step.